awsdocs/nice-dcv-admin-guide/doc_source/what-is-dcv.md

-# What Is NICE Desktop Cloud Visualization?<a name="what-is-dcv"></a>
+# What Is NICE DCV?<a name="what-is-dcv"></a>

-NICE Desktop Cloud Visualization is a remote visualization technology that enables users to securely connect to graphic\-intensive 3D applications hosted on a remote high\-performance server\.
+NICE DCV is a remote visualization technology that enables users to securely connect to graphic\-intensive 3D applications hosted on a remote high\-performance server\.
 With NICE DCV, you can make a server's high\-performance graphics processing capabilities available to multiple remote users by creating secure client sessions\.
 This enables your users to use resource\-intensive applications with relatively low\-end client computers by using the server's processor, GPU, I/O capabilities, and memory\.

 **Topics**
 + [How NICE DCV Works](#what-is-dcv-how)